-So just assuredly as the 10 commandments existed prior to the Old Covenant and obedience to them was required before the Old Covenant the same principal applies to the food laws.
+So just assuredly as the 10 Commandments existed prior to the Old Covenant and obedience to them was required before the Old Covenant the same principal applies to the food laws.
 These food laws applied to everybody from the beginning.
-The Old Covenant did not bring them in and the passing of the old Covenant does not take them away.
-They are not ceremonial but fundamental to living a good life.
-Even as the 10 commandments are.
+The Old Covenant did not bring them in and the passing of the Old Covenant does not take them away.
+They are not ceremonial but fundamental to living a good life, even as the 10 Commandments are.

 Now it is clearly shown in Leviticus in chapters 1 through 7 that every sacrifice had to be that of a clean animal or bird.
 An additional truth is that some of the sacrifices were to be eaten either by the offerer, the priest, or symbolically by God as the sacrifice was consumed by the fires on the altar.
-In other words, there is symbolic indication here that God himself only eats things that are clean.
+In other words, there is symbolic indication here that God Himself only eats things that are clean.
 If that is good enough for God, then it is right for us.

 So this is a major clue as to why clean animals only were offered.
-In addition the flesh offering symbolically represented Jesus Christ in some aspect of his work in mankind’s behalf, and Jesus Christ life was perfectly free from the defilement of any sin whatsoever.
+In addition, the flesh offering symbolically represented Jesus Christ in some aspect of His work in mankind’s behalf, and Jesus Christ life was perfectly free from the defilement of any sin whatsoever.
 Therefore since those sacrifices represented Jesus Christ, they had to be clean.
 That is the only thing we eat, and spiritually we eat Christ.
 All these things are linked.

-Ok, let us go to Isaiah in chapter 65 verses 2 through 5.
+Let us go to Isaiah in chapter 65 verses 2 through 5.
 What you need to pay attention to here, is the time element.
 I told you I was going to go time-wise through the book, and in chapter 65 we are dealing with something that you will see very quickly.

-Isaiah 65:2-5 I have stretched out My hands all day long to a rebellious people, Who walk in a way that is not good, According to their own thoughts; A people who provoke Me to anger continually to My face; Who sacrifice in gardens and burn incense on altars of brick; who sit among the graves and spend the night in the tombs; who eat swine’s flesh and the broth of abominable things is in their vessels;
+Isaiah 65:2-5 I have stretched out My hands all day long to a rebellious people, who walk in a way that is not good, according to their own thoughts; a people who provoke Me to anger continually to My face; who sacrifice in gardens and burn incense on altars of brick; who sit among the graves and spend the night in the tombs; who eat swine’s flesh and the broth of abominable things is in their vessels;

 Interesting, all those sins categorized together, and it almost looks like to me that God is equating swine’s flesh with idolatry.
 Isaiah was written roughly 750 BC so here we are moving toward the time of Christ and the eating of swine’s flesh is still bad business to God.
 This one is very interesting, very interesting.